yanggavin/app-race-day/README.md

-# Race Day – Privacy Policy Site
+# Race Countdown – Privacy Policy Site

-This repository hosts the static Privacy Policy for the Race Day app.
+This repository hosts the static Privacy Policy for the Race Countdown app.

 ## Local Preview